ipld/go-ipld-prime/_rsrch/nodesolution/impls/HACKME.md

 ### about nodestyles

-A `Node`'s `Style()` property varies based on how it was constructed.
+`ipld.NodeStyle` is a type that opaquely represents some information about how a node was constructed and is implemented.
+The general contract for what should happen when asking a node for its style
+(via the `ipld.Node.Style() NodeStyle` interface) is that style should be effective instructions for how one could build a copy of that node, using the same implementation details.

-If something was *made* as a `plainString` -- i.e., either via `String()` or via `Style__String{}.NewBuilder()` -- then its `Style()` will be `Style__String`.
+By example, if something was made as a `plainString` -- i.e., either via `String()` or via `Style__String{}.NewBuilder()` -- then its `Style()` will be `Style__String`.

+Note there are also limits to this: if a node was built in a flexible way, the style it reports later may only report what it is now, and not return that same flexibility again.
-If something was made as an "any" -- i.e., via `Style__Any{}.NewBuilder()` which then *happened* to be assigned a string value -- then while the builder will still return something functionally equivalent to `plainString`, it will carry a `Style()` property that returns `Style__Any`.
+By example, if something was made as an "any" -- i.e., via `Style__Any{}.NewBuilder()`, and then *happened* to be assigned a string value -- the resulting string node will carry a `Style()` property that returns `Style__String` -- **not** `Style__Any`.

-This is important because the `traversal` package may want to do a transformation on some data, and use the `Style()` property to find out which builder to use for the new data -- and if the value allowed in a position is "any", then that's the style and builder we should get!
+#### nodestyles meet generic transformation

+One of the core purposes of the `NodeStyle` interface (and all the different ways you can get it from existing data) is to enable the `traversal` package (or other user-written packages like it) to do transformations on data.

+// work-in-progress warning: generic transformations are not fully implemented.

+When implementating a transformation that works over unknown data, the signiture of function a user provides is roughly:
+`func(oldValue Node, acceptableValues NodeStyle) (Node, error)`.
+(This signiture may vary by the strategy taken by the transformation -- this signiture is useful because it's capable of no-op'ing; an alternative signiture might give the user a `NodeAssembler` instead of the `NodeStyle`.)

+In this situation, the transformation system determines the `NodeStyle` (or `NodeAssembler`) to use by asking the parent value of the one we're visiting.
+This is because we want to give the update function the ability to create any kind of value that would be accepted in this position -- not just create a value of the same style as the one currently there!
+It is for this reason the `oldValue.Style()` property can't be used directly.

+At the root of such a transformation, we use the `node.Style()` property to determine how to get started building a new value.

-### nodestyles meet recursive assemblers
+#### nodestyles meet recursive assemblers

 Asking for a NodeStyle in a recursive assembly process tells you about what kind of node would be accepted in an `AssignNode(Node)` call.